 Promise – Yubikiri (指切り)

 Joining the pinky fingers of two people symbolizes the fulfillment of a promise in Japan.
-The gesture, known as Yubikiri, carries the meaning of commitment and trust, being widely depicted in anime and dramas.
+The gesture, known as Yubikiri, carries the meaning of commitment and trust, being widely portrayed in anime and dramas.
 Traditionally, the gesture was accompanied by a phrase suggesting punishment in case of breaking the promise.

 Gratitude – Itadakimasu (いただきます)